lbarasti/lbarasti.github.io/content/post/two_way_comm_between_fibers.md

 title = "2-way communication between Fibers"
 thumbnail = "src/two_way_communication/00_header_3.png"
-tags = ["crystal", "Fiber", "Channel", "Server", "GenServer", "Actor", "concurrency"]
+tags = ["crystal", "Fiber", "Channel", "Server", "GenServer", "Actor", "concurrency"] summary = "In this article, we show a simple pattern to achieve two-way communication between fibers, and then iterate over it, to make it more user-friendly."
 +++

 ## Introduction